 ClearSight was first introduced in November 2016 as a pilot program at Brandon Regional Hospital and Blake Medical Center, in HCA’s West Florida division.
 Data from the pilot program revealed a greater than 50 percent decrease in mortality, says Bob Foster, assistant vice president of emergency services at HCA.

 Leveraging Clinical Data and the Laboratory

 Although no single test yet exists that accurately diagnoses sepsis, the laboratory plays an active role in early detection.
-Lab scientists help identify a number of biomarkers that can determine whether a patient has sepsis or another type of systemic inflammation, explains Belinda Vanatta, director of laboratory services at HealthTrust.
+Lab scientists help identify a number of biomarkers that can determine whether a patient has sepsis or another type of systemic inflammation, explains Belinda Vanatta, former director of laboratory services at HealthTrust.

 Elevated levels of biomarkers like lactate and procalcitonin—a peptide precursor of the hormone calcitonin—are strong indicators of sepsis, Vanatta says.
 But these aren’t the only tests that should be ordered.
 Often, a C-reactive protein test, blood cultures, complete blood count tests and cerebrospinal fluid analyses are used to detect or rule out sepsis, according to the American Association of Clinical Chemistry.
 When analyzed along with hemodynamic factors, the ability to detect sepsis is greatly improved.

 Though sepsis can’t always be prevented, there are some measures that people can take to avoid it.
 Promoting better knowledge about sepsis among the general population can help people get treatment earlier, suggests Kenneth Sands, M.D., chief epidemiologist and chief patient safety officer at HCA.
 The Centers for Disease Control and Prevention